jiyangbai/Poligras/README.md

 The <code>run.py</code> is to set up all hyperparameters; the <code>model.py</code> includes model details; the <code>node_feature_generation.py</code> is to generate node features for the given graph.

-The following commands train and execute the Poligras model on specific dataset.
+The following commands train and execute the Poligras model on a specific dataset.
 ```
 python3 src/run.py --dataset dataset_name
 ```